09 June 1900

 - He converted to Christianity and became Birsa David/Daud in order to receive an education from a missionary school.

 - He spent a great part of his childhood in Chaibasa.
 He was influenced by the national movement there.
-His father withdrew him the missionary school.
+His father withdrew him from the missionary school.
 Birsa developed a strong anti-government and anti-missionary stamp on his mind from there.

 - During the 1890s, he started speaking to his people about the exploitation done by the British.
 The British agrarian policies were stifling the tribal people and disrupting their way of life which was hitherto peaceful and in tune with nature.
 Another problem was that of cultural belittlement of the tribal people by the Christian missionaries.